U. Ray and Sons: Tuntunir Boi or The Tailor Bird's Book

 Although U. Ray and Sons started initially as a half-tone process firm and did not have a printing press of its own till 1913, it moved onto publishing in 1910 with its first book, written by Upendrakishore himself, a subsequent all-time Bengali classic Tuntunir Boi or The Tailor Bird's Book.
 Published by Sukumar Ray from Sukia Street it was printed by Haricharan Manna at the Kantik Press on Cornwallis Street and priced at 8 annas.
 Illustrated by line drawing sketches by the author it is a collection of twenty-seven folk tales for children.
 'In his brief preface to the volume, Raychaudhuri writes of a story-telling habit prevalent among household women in certain parts of eastern Bengal [the author probably refers to Mymensingh which had been his desh or native region and a province particularly rich in folklore].
 At the end of the day, when little children tend to drop off to sleep before having their suppers, affectionate nurses, mothers, aunts or grandmothers try to keep their sleepy-eyed wards amused with pleasing stories.
 The enchantment of the tales help keep the children diverted while the women feed them playfully.
 The tales of the book are drawn from that treasury of oral nursery lore, from a tradition steeped in the tenderness of motherly affection.
 The stories are short and entertaining – as would suit the patience and understanding of little folks - and peopled with a stock of native characters: the sprightly tailor-bird, the stupid tiger, the little sparrow, the wily fox, the clever cat, the hunch-back woman or the foolish weaver.'

 Samples of the Title Page and Page 8 of the text show us how its form was.

 Abol Tabol

 Abol Tabol, an anthology of poems by Sukumar Ray, was first published in Sandesh magazine in parts.
 The book was first published on 10 September 1923, 9 days after the author's death.
 The book had a unique design – the book was bound at the top like a letter-writing pad.

+Illustrations

+Here are some illustrations from the book Abol Tabol.